 How much can you potentially make owning a gym?

-The profits of a gym vary wildly and are affected by the gym’s size, years in operation, marketing strategy, and more.
+The profits of a gym vary wildly and are affected by the gym’s size, membership fee, marketing strategy, and more.
 RDX Sports gathered data from a number of gym owners, all of whom are making over $100,000 per year.
 The owners interviewed had relatively new gyms, and the salaries averaged out to $143,000.

-Remember that the success and profitability of a gym depends on whether it fills a need in the community.
-Finding a way to offer something that other gyms don’t need, like specialized programming or programs for children, can help to drive business to a gym.
-Your profitability and salary will also be affected by any debt you may need to take on when starting the gym.
+Remember that the success and profitability of a gym depend on whether it fills a need in the community.
+Finding a way to offer something that other gyms don’t need, like specialized programming or programs for children, can help drive business to a gym.
+Your profitability and salary will also be affected by any debt you may need to take when starting the gym.

 Things to consider before starting a gym

-Starting a gym is a serious undertaking, but if you’re passionate and knowledgeable about fitness, it may be a rewarding business.
+Starting a successful gym is a serious undertaking, but it may be a rewarding business if you’re passionate and knowledgeable about fitness.
 Because the health and fitness industry is thriving, new gyms continue to open, meaning there’s competition in the market.
 For a gym to survive, it needs to differentiate itself from the competition.
 From the atmosphere to the course offerings to other membership incentives, finding a hole in the market and designing a gym to fill it can contribute to the business’ success.

-With the intense pressure from competitors aggressively lowering prices on memberships, it’s critical to add services such as training or specialty classes.
+With the intense pressure from competitors aggressively lowering prices on memberships, it’s critical to add services such as personal training, massage, sauna, or specialty classes.